Florida Sports Betting

 Miami Heat LogoMiami Heat

 The Miami Heat joined the NBA as an expansion team in 1988, rising to relevance under head coach Pat Riley in under a decade.
-Though they'd never win a championship under Riley, his promotion to president of the franchise would lead to its first championship in 2006.
-The Heat have made the NBA playoffs in 63 percent of its seasons to the tune of six Eastern Conference titles and three NBA championships.
+In 2006, they won a championship under Riley, and his promotion to president of the franchise would lead to even more success.
+The Heat have made the NBA playoffs more often than not to the tune of seven Eastern Conference titles and three NBA championships.
 They are known for forming the "Big Three," signing LeBron James and Chris Bosh in the 2010 offseason to pair with Dwyane Wade.
 That trio would make the finals four times, winning back-to-back titles between 2012-2013.

-Five-time All-Star Jimmy Butler now leads the Heat.
+All-Star Jimmy Butler now leads the Heat.
 The Heat did make an NBA Finals run in the 2020 playoff bubble after the season was suspended and later resumed due to COVID-19, ultimately losing the series 4-2 to the Los Angeles Lakers.
-The Heat competes in the Southeast Division of the Eastern Conference and are coached by Erik Spoelstra.
-They play home games at American Airlines Arena.
+They also made a surprise run to the NBA Finals in 2023, coming up just short against the heavily favored Denver Nuggets.
+The Heat compete in the Southeast Division of the Eastern Conference and are coached by Erik Spoelstra.
+They play home games at Kaseya Center.

 Heat Odds